Resolving Trade Dress Issues

 We also handle unfair competition cases.
 Unfair competition refers to the use of deceptive practices in business, and often involves the theft of trademark or distinctive slogans.
 For example, a competitor may use deceptive advertising: marketing a trademark, slogan or trade dress that is the same as yours and claiming to be the original.

 Our lawyers are knowledgeable in unfair competition law.
 If you believe a competitor is infringing upon trade dress, or misappropriating your proprietary marketing ideas, we can help you assert an unfair competition claim to protect your brand’s unique-looking products or packaging.

 If you believe a competitor is engaging in unfair competition or for more information about registering a trade dress, speak with us.
-Contact our New York trade dress infringement attorneys online.
-You may also call our Manhattan office at 212-349-1200 or our Staten Island office at 888-732-5690.
+Contact our New York attorneys online.
+You may also call our Manhattan office at 212-349-1200 or our Staten Island office at 212-349-1200.